The Orthologic of Epistemic Modals: Possibility semantics

 The fact that finite ortholattices can be represented using compatibility frames as described above is a consequence of the following more general representation theorem for all complete ortholattices.\footnote{For the representation of arbitrary (including incomplete) ortholattices using compatibility (or incompatibility) frames equipped with a topology, see \citealt{Goldblatt1975} and \citealt{McDonald2021}, and for associated categorical dualities, see \citealt{Bimbo2007}, \citealt{Dmitrieva2021}, and \citealt{McDonald2021}.} A set $V$ of elements of a lattice $L$ is said to be \textit{join-dense in $L$} if every element of $L$ can be obtained as the (possibly infinite) join of some elements of $V$ (e.g., the set of all elements of $L$ is trivially join-dense in $L$).

-\begin{theorem} Let $L=\langle A,\vee,0,\wedge,1,\neg\rangle $ be a complete ortholattice and $V$ any join-dense subset of $L$.
-Then where $\mathcal{F}=\langle V\setminus\{0\},\between\rangle$ is the compatibility frame based on $V\setminus\{0\}$ with $\between$ defined by $a\between b$ if $a\not\leq \neg b$, we have that $O(\mathcal{F})$ is isomorphic to $L$. \end{theorem} For a proof, see, e.g., \citealt[Theorem 2.5]{MacLaren1964}.
+\begin{theorem} Let $L=\langle A,\vee,0,\wedge,1,\neg\rangle $ be an ortholattice and $V$ any join-dense subset of $L$.
+Then where $\mathcal{F}=\langle V\setminus\{0\},\between\rangle$ is the compatibility frame based on $V\setminus\{0\}$ with $\between$ defined by $a\between b$ if $a\not\leq \neg b$, we have that $L$ embeds into $O(\mathcal{F})$ via the map $a\mapsto \{b\in V\setminus\{0\}\mid b\leq a\}$, which is an isomorphism if $L$ is complete. \end{theorem} For a proof, see, e.g., \citealt[Theorems 2.3 and 2.5]{MacLaren1964}.
 Compare this representation of complete ortholattices to Tarski's \citeyearpar{Tarski1935} representation of \textit{complete and atomic Boolean algebras}, which lies at the foundation of possible world semantics: any such Boolean algebra is isomorphic to the powerset of its set of atoms (think possible worlds).\footnote{Recall that an \textit{atom} in a bounded lattice is a nonzero element $a$ such that $b\leq a$ implies $b=0$ or $b=a$.
 A lattice $L$ is \textit{atomic} if for every nonzero element $b$ in $L$, there is an atom $a\leq b$.} Now in a \textit{finite} ortholattice, the set of join-irreducible elements is join-dense in the lattice, so we obtain the following corollary of Theorem \ref{MacLaren}, which explains Examples \ref{CompEx} and \ref{TwoOrthoRep}.

 \begin{corollary} Let $L=\langle A,\vee,0,\wedge,1,\neg\rangle $ be a finite ortholattice.
 Then where $\mathcal{F}=\langle J,\between\rangle$ is the compatibility frame based on the set $J$ of join-irreducible elements of $L$ with $\between$ defined by $a\between b$ if $a\not\leq \neg b$, we have that $O(\mathcal{F})$ is isomorphic to $L$. \end{corollary}